Ethical and Malpractice Policy

-- iRASD-JEE strictly condemns breaches of research ethics and copyright infringement in submitted articles.
-Authors are responsible for any kind of manifestations of plagiarism in their manuscripts and the editorial board takes rigorous steps to prevent such violations.
+- iRASD-JOM strictly condemns breaches of research ethics and copyright infringement in submitted articles.
+Authors are responsible for any kind of manifestations of plagiarism in their manuscript and the editorial board takes rigorous steps to prevent such violations.

 - The authors are accountable for the accuracy of provided information i.e., facts, personal, geographical, companies, organizational and institutional names, etc.

-- The opinions expressed in research articles are by the authors that do not necessarily suggest the viewpoints of the editorial board.
-Therefore, no obligation is imposed on iRASD-JEE editorial team in this context.
+- The opinions expressed in research articles are by the authors and do not necessarily suggest the viewpoints of the editorial board.
+Therefore, no obligation is imposed on the iRASD-JOM editorial team in this context.

 Complaint & Misconduct Policy

-iRASD Journal of Energy & Environment (iRASD-JEE) welcomes complaints by considering them as an opportunity for improvement and aims to respond quickly and constructively.
+iRASD Journal of Management (iRASD-JOM) welcomes complaints by considering them as an opportunity for improvement and aims to respond quickly and constructively.